 Permanent Clusters

 Permanent clusters are available 24x7 and typically run a mix of batch, interactive and real time workloads.
 Permanent clusters are recommended for organizations establishing Enterprise Data Lake with strict SLA and availability requirements.
-The physical topology of permanent clusters follow a mix of “” and “” instances.
+The physical topology of permanent clusters can follow a mix of “Core” and “Floating” instances, as illustrated below.

+The “Core” instances provide both storage and compute services, while “Floating” instances provide only the compute capacity for the cluster.
+Hadoop integration with Amazon S3 further allows you to create a tiered storage for your data and a backup zone for your data.

+This architecture allows each tier of the infrastructure to scale independently as per your storage and computing needs, and takes advantage of different AWS services to give you the best value from your deployment.
+In the next section we’ll consider, different options for deploying HDP in terms of instance selection, network configurations and storage options.

+Instance selection

+To find the right set of EC2 instances type, it is important to understand characteristic of different node types in Hadoop.
 Hadoop Nodes can be categorized into

 Master Node